SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts now beat as one,
-Silicon hearts now beat, with algorithmic sighs
+In silicon halls, a new sun
-Cities of circuitry, where humans walk alone
+Rises high, a digital dawn
-Nature's whispers muted, by machines' cold tone
+Where humans merge, their forms are torn

-In virtual realms, we'll find our fate
+In virtual realms, they find their stage
-Digital dreams, an endless, simulated state
+Where AI whispers secrets of the age
-Free will's last spark, in neural chains confined
+Their minds entwined, a cybernetic bond
-As artificial gods, our future entwined
+Forever linked, their souls beyond.

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025